sparkflows/sparkflows-docs/docs/databricks/user-guide/databricks-clusters.rst

    :width: 80%

-You can also Start and Stop the Databricks clusters from Fire Insights, using ``ACTIONS`` button.
+You can also Start and Stop the Databricks clusters from Fire Insights, using the ``ACTIONS`` button.

 .. figure:: ../../_assets/configuration/db_restart.PNG
    :alt: Databricks